 The industry grows, so the recording labels continue to extensively invest in music artists.
 With that, the record companies are the largest investors in the music ecosystem.

 It’s Harder to Build a Big Loyal Fanbase

-You’re now competing with artists with hundreds of thousands of fanbases and tons of sponsored money who are already touring and have far more support.
+Yet with more online outlets for music, you’re now competing with artists with hundreds of thousands of fans and tons of sponsored money.
+You are competing with music artists who are already touring and have far more support.
 But there’s still an opportunity to show your creativity about how you promote yourself.
 But if you’re a new or niche artist, building an audience is a hard challenge, requiring patience and persistence.

 Young Generation Is Discovering Music Everywhere

-For the past three years, young people has been mentioning Spotify, friends, festivals, or magazines as their main sources of music discovery.
+For the past three years, young people have noted they discover new music through Spotify, friends, festivals or magazines.
 Plus an enormous number of streaming platforms serve as a musician library.

 Now Fans Have Direct Access to Artists

 Beyond sharing their music directly with fans, artists can have direct, one-to-one, or one-to-many communication with their fanbase.
 People are just as interested in consuming every bit of information about their favorite artist as they were in the dawn of pop music, but now they can go to the artist directly.
 Through online platforms and social media, you can have a more direct connection with your fans.